-- Yellow C
+- Yellow A and C

-- The following items of Penn State parking policy are noted (View full policy)
+- The following items of Penn State parking policy are noted (View full policy).

-- Sharing or transferring parking passes is prohibited
+- Sharing or transferring parking passes is prohibited.

 - You may only park in the lots identified by the color and lot designation of your assigned parking permit.
-Your pass must be displayed on your review mirror at all times
+Your pass must be displayed on your review mirror at all times.

-- Any employee wishing to temporarily turn in their pass while on sabbatical may do so and receive that pass when they return.
+- Any employee wishing to temporarily turn in their pass while on sabbatical may do so and receive that pass back when they return.
 They will not be responsible for payment of the pass if it is turned in during that time.
-They may choose to keep the pass and use it as long as they are not allowing someone else to use the pass.
-We do encourage Brown A pass holders to turn their permit in to allow another employee on the wait list to park in Brown A during that time.
+They may choose to keep the pass and use it, as long as they are not allowing someone else to use the pass.
+We do encourage Brown A pass holders to turn in their permit to allow another employee on the wait list to park in Brown A during that time.